nkhilgaba/YoutubeToSpotify/README.md

 # YoutubeToSpotify

 A Python script to fetch tracks of music channels on Youtube, find them on Spotify and add them to a playlist.
 The video titles from Youtube are filtered and then searched on Spotify for near perfect results.
+A CSV file keeps track of the tracks that are added to the Spotify playlist so the script can be executed when required.

 ### Getting Started